 In other words, 95% of bloggers give up.

-I recently had the honour of doing a trial period of work with the super-talented team at WordPress.com.
+A while back, I had the honour of doing a trial period of work with the super-talented team at WordPress.com.
 One of my duties was trawling through the millions of WordPress.com blogs, looking for quality content.
 What struck me – and struck me hard – was that the most common type of post went something like this:

 Sorry I haven’t posted for AGES.